School-Clinical Child Psychology, PsyD

 Interested in working with children in a bilingual setting?
 If you’re a bilingual student enrolled in the PsyD program in School-Clinical Child Psychology, you may be eligible to complete additional training that will enable you to provide school psychological services in both monolingual and bilingual settings.
 A bilingual specialization requires additional coursework and practicum experiences that provide integrated training in bilingual language development and disorders, and you’ll be eligible for the Bilingual Education Extension to the New York State teaching certificate in School Psychology.

-“We blend and integrate school and clinical psychology.” —Barbara Mowder, PhD, Director of Graduate Psychology
+“We blend and integrate school and clinical psychology.” —Barbara Mowder, PhD, Former Director of PsyD Program

 Choose Your Career